Poll: Virtual Tie In Virginia Governor Race with Less Than One Month Left

 There is a virtual tie in the Virginia gubernatorial race between former Virginia Gov. Terry McAuliffe (D) and Republican nominee Glenn Youngkin, with less than a month left before the polls close.

-The latest Emerson College/Nexstar Media poll revealed with less than one month out from the end of election day, McAuliffe has a one-point lead in the poll against Youngkin, 49 percent to 48 percent, respectively.
-There are also one percent of voters who plan to vote for someone else, along with two percent who are still undecided.
+The latest Emerson College/Nexstar Media poll revealed with less than one month out from Election Day, McAuliffe has a one-point lead in the poll against Youngkin, 49 percent to 48 percent, respectively.
+One percent of voters plan to vote for someone else, along with two percent who are still undecided.

 However, the percentages are within the poll’s margin of error of +/- 3.9 percent, meaning the election can go either way.

 The percentages were closing in last month.
-The same poll showed the Democrat with just a four-point lead over the Republican candidate, 49 percent to 45 percent, respectively.
+The same poll showed the Democrat with just a four-point lead over the Republican candidate, at 49 percent to 45 percent, respectively.
 However, the margin of error was +/- 3.4 percent for that poll.

-McAuliffe barely leads the women’s vote with 51 percent to the Youngkin’s 45 percent.
+McAuliffe barely leads the women’s vote with 51 percent to Youngkin’s 45 percent.
 But, Youngkin leads the men’s vote 50 percent to 46 percent.

-The Emerson College/Nexstar Media poll was conducted between October 1 to 3, with a sample of 620 likely Virginia voters.
+The Emerson College/Nexstar Media poll was conducted between October 1 and 3, with a sample of 620 likely Virginia voters.
 “The data sets were weighted by gender, age, education, race, and region based on 2021 turnout modeling,” the poll noted.

 This poll adds to a string of positive developments for Youngkin’s campaign.
 Last month, the Virginia Republican earned a sizeable five-point lead among likely voters in a University of Mary Washington poll.